 Due to demand, we ask that each child who registers for camp attend for the duration.
 If your child cannot attend all three days due to vacation or other scheduling conflicts, we ask that you decline registration to allow another child the opportunity to participate.

 Campers will enjoy lunch and an afternoon snack during the program.
 Please be sure that your child eats breakfast prior to arrival at the museum and if you pack a lunch, please make sure it is peanut-free.

 The program will provide lunch and snacks each day.
-Check out the daily lunch menu.
+Check last year’s lunch menu.

 Many food allergies can be accommodated by the catering staff.
 Alternatively, children may bring their own peanut-free lunch each day.
 However, there will not be access to refrigeration or a microwave.
 Please note any food allergies on your child’s registration form after you are accepted into the program.

 You can call or text The Children’s Museum at 317-601-6408.
 Especially if texting, please say who you are and what relation you are to the child.